Who We Are

 - establish a training & research program for theater artists wishing to create new work collaboratively

-co-founded and is the Artistic Director of the Ko Festival of Performance in Amherst, MA.
+SABRINA HAMILTON co-founded and is the Artistic Director of the Ko Festival of Performance in Amherst, MA.
 For many years she worked with the New York theatre company Mabou Mines as Lighting Designer, Production Manager, Stage Manager, Performer, and Assistant Director.
 Other credits include work at the New York Shakespeare Festival, the Goodman Theatre, the Mark Taper Forum and 6 years as Route Lighting Designer for New York’s Village Halloween Parade under the direction of Ralph Lee.
-International lighting credits include work in Bologna, Florence, Milan, London, Grenada, Geneva, Paris, Rio de Janeiro, Amsterdam, Brussels, Cardiff, Edinburgh, Hong Kong, at the Bristol Old Vic, the Theatre Academy in Tampere, Finland, and at the International Theatre Festival in Havana, Cuba.
-She has spent much of the past year touring with Sandglass Theater. as the lighting deisgner for their production of D-GENERATION: An Exaltation of Larks, the show that closed Ko’s season on “Age & Aging.”
+International lighting credits include work in Berlin, Bologna, Florence, Milan, London, Grenada, Geneva, Paris, Rio de Janeiro, Amsterdam, Brussels, Cardiff, Edinburgh, Hong Kong, at the Bristol Old Vic, the Theatre Academy in Tampere, Finland, and at the International Theatre Festival in Havana, Cuba.
+She has spent much of the past several years touring with Sandglass Theater. as the lighting designer for their production of D-GENERATION: An Exaltation of Larks, the show that closed Ko’s season on “Age & Aging.”

-Community Engagement and Outreach: James Arana
+Community Engagement and Outreach: Ezzell Floranina

 Lead Discussion Facilitator: Kermit Dunkelberg